AdobeDocs/audience-manager.en/help/using/integration/integration-aep/aam-aep-audience-sharing.md

 * [Algorithmic modeling](/help/using/features/algorithmic-models/understanding-models.md);
 * Activating your segments to destinations not supported in the Experience Platform.

-Additionally, you can leverage Core Services to use Experience Platform segments in other Experience Cloud solutions, such as Adobe Target or Analytics.
+Additionally, you can leverage Core Services to use Experience Platform segments in other Experience Cloud solutions, such as Adobe Target and Adobe Advertising Cloud.

 <br>&nbsp;